ComputeCanada/magic_castle/docs/README.md

-Login nodes run [fail2ban](https://www.fail2ban.org/wiki/index.php/Main_Page), an intrusion prevention software that protects login nodes from brute-force attacks. fail2ban is configured to ban ip addresses that attempted to login 3 times and failed.
+Login nodes run [fail2ban](https://www.fail2ban.org/wiki/index.php/Main_Page), an intrusion prevention software that protects login nodes from brute-force attacks. fail2ban is configured to ban ip addresses that attempted to login 5 times and failed in a window of 10 minutes.
+The ban time is 60 minutes.

-In the context of a workshop with SSH novices, the 3-attempts rule is often triggered, resulting in participants banned and puzzled, which is a bad start for a workshop.
+In the context of a workshop with SSH novices, the 5-attempts rule is often triggered, resulting in participants banned and puzzled, which is a bad start for a workshop.
 There are solutions to mitigate this problem.